 The academic benefits of not flying outweigh the disadvantages.
 Many colleagues are skeptical about this claim, so let me present two pieces of evidence.
 First, in 2014 I stopped flying to conferences unless invited.
-Since then I have presented my research in Madrid, Oxford, Birmingham, Dijon, Ghent, Maastricht, Prague, Vienna, Geneva, Genova, Katowice, Warsaw, Łódź, Budapest, and Cluj.
+Since then I have presented my research in Madrid, Oxford, Birmingham, Dijon, Ghent, Maastricht, Prague, Vienna, Geneva, Genova, Katowice, Warsaw, Łódź, Budapest, Cluj, Belgrade, Tallinn, and Vilnius.
 That's not only a lot of trains -- it's also a lot of diverse academic contacts and research dissemination.
 My overall research performance is unaffected (more) and I have a long stream of new manuscripts in the pipeline.
-Second, in 2018, my local and international colleagues and I implemented a new "semi-virtual" conference format at four global locations.
+Second, in 2018, my local and international colleagues and I implemented a new "semi-virtual" conference format at four global locations (Parncutt & Seither-Preisler, 2019; Parncutt et al., 2019).
 The new format has the potential to increase the number of interesting talks and participants at international conferences and improve documentation while at the same time avoiding flying -- possibly altogether (video - homepage).

 North Americans will complain that their trains are even worse than in Europe.
 The first response to such a statement is that no such middle-class problem is comparable with risking the future of humanity.
 Second, there is always a solution if you look for it.
 Academics are creative people, and this is an opportunity to demonstrate that creativity.